 Powdery Dust on Timber Surface

 Although not visible from the surface of the wood, if you are able to cut the timber for a closer inspection, you’ll notice some obvious tunnels throughout the wood.
-The tunnels are caused by the wood-boring beetles and their lava burrowing their way through the timber.
+The tunnels are caused by the wood-boring beetles and their larvae burrowing their way through the timber.

 Crumbly, Weak Wood